-On March 27th, 2020, the COVID-19 stimulus package (CARES) made it allowable for investors to withdraw up to $100,000 from accounts without paying the 10% penalty.
+On March 27th, 2020, the COVID-19 stimulus package (CARES) made it allowable for investors to withdraw up to $100,000 from accounts without paying the 10% penalty for just the year 2020.
 Investors can also pay the taxes over three years or repay the withdrawal to a 401k or IRA to avoid paying taxes.

 The Good Of 401k Loans: When Borrowing Against Your Future Self Could Be Worth Considering

 For many people, especially those dedicated to investing for retirement, a 401k loan could be a useful tool.
 With reasonable repayment terms, and modest rates (generally ranging from 5-8%), the 401k repayment plan is tough to beat.

 Plus, 401k loans are typically easy to access.
 With minimal paperwork, you can take out the loan against yourself.
 Because of the reasonable borrowing terms, 401(k) loans can make sense in a few circumstances.
 Here are a few reasons to consider them.